markomanninen/grcriddles/doc/chapter1.rst

 ~~~~~~~~~~~~~~~~

 When the files has been downloaded and copied, it is time to read them to the
-runtime memory.
-At this point file paths are collected to the `greek_corpora_x`
+RAM (Random-Access Memory).
+At this point file paths are collected to the
-variable that is used on later iterators.
+`greek_corpora_x` variable that is used on later iterators.

 .. code-block:: python